Aeroluna/LunaCoopMod/README.md

 - Increased volume of nuke launch sound effect.

 Is likely an overall nerf as the radius is reduced and now you have to channel Barrage, but it just *feels* satisfying.

+- Removed the 2 second stun when Tychus exits the Odin.

+Why does this even exist.

+- Buffed Rob "Cannonball" Boswell's Critical Response System passive to additionally deal 100 damage and knockback nearby enemies when procced.
+- Added sound effect when Cannonball's Critical Response System passive procs.

+Just like Artanis's resurgence.

+- Buffed Cannonball's Redline Power Cells attack speed increase from 3% to 6% per stack.
+- Buffed Cannonball's Redline Power Cells attack damage increase from 3 to 6 per stack.
+- Reduced Cannonball's Redline Power Cells max stacks from 20 to 10.

+Cannonball is a menance when this gear is stacked, unfortunately he struggles to get there.
+This should make him more reliable.

+- Buffed Cannonball's weapon attack to deal cone splash damage in a small area.

+Makes it feel a little less bad when Cannonball crits a single zergling for 500 damage.
+Fun fact: all I did was uncomment some unused data.

 ## Zeratul